 Does an elliptical trainer target arm muscles

 An elliptical trainer moderately targets arm muscles.
-Most people will use their biceps and triceps a little bit and you’ll feel them if you’re untrained.
+The biceps and triceps are used a little bit and you’ll feel them if you’re untrained.
 You can choose to push and pull more and you’ll target your arms more.
 If you do this at a higher resistance level, you can see some muscle gains.

 Does an elliptical trainer target chest muscles

 Chest muscles are used for pushing things in front of your body.
-On an elliptical you can push the levers away with your hands.
-To do this, you need both your triceps and chest muscles.
-This means that working out on an elliptical machine does target chest muscles and can be targeted extra if you focus on pushing the levers.
+On an elliptical you push the levers away with your hands.
+To do this, both the triceps and chest muscles are used.
+For beginners, this can be enough to see some chest muscle toning.

 Does an elliptical trainer target shoulders?

-The pushing and pulling motion you perform on an elliptical trainer does engage parts of the shoulders.
-Especially the front deltoid and rear deltoid will be hit.
+The pushing and pulling motion you perform on an elliptical trainer does engage the front and back of the shoulder.
 The side deltoid which gives width to the shoulders isn’t really used.
-You might gain a bit more ‘depth’ in your shoulders but the width and strength won’t be affected.
+Because the front and rear of the shoulder are small muscles, an elliptical can do a good job targeting them.

 Does an elliptical trainer target quadriceps?

-The quadriceps is the hardest hit muscle group when working out on an elliptical trainer.
+The quadriceps is the hardest worked muscle when working out on an elliptical trainer.
 It’s where most of the power is coming from on every stride.
 Especially if the pedals are set flat or to lower inclines, the quadriceps will be working very hard.
-If you increase the incline the focus will shift more towards the hamstrings and glutes.

 Does an elliptical trainer make your thighs bigger?